MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

 # Build a library browser with contextual filters

-This tutorial illustrates how to build a library browser application using the linked publication records from ["link private publication records with MAKES entities"](tutorial-entity-linking.md) tutorial.
+This tutorial illustrates how to build a library browser application, using the publication records from [link private publication records with MAKES entities tutorial](tutorial-entity-linking.md).
 You will learn how to:

 - Design a MAKES schema tailored for serving publication entities using contextual filters.
 - Build and deploy a MAKES instance with custom index.